hoelzl/NytTextAnalysis/README.md

 downloads data from the remote server into the directory where the local server expects it.
-(You probably want to define the `news-dir` entry in the configuration file for this, otherwise the program tries to write the data into the `nytext` installation directory, which may not worked for installed builds.)
+(You probably want to define the `news-dir` entry in the configuration file for this, otherwise the program tries to write the data into the `nytext` installation directory, which may not work for installed builds.)

 ## Extracting some information from the downloaded data